dengel29/dngl/src/content/blog/animated-grid.md

     --rows-sm: 2;
     /* --rows-lg: how many grows will grow */
     --rows-lg: calc(var(--total-rows) - var(--rows-sm));
+    /* the size we want rows to shrink to */
+    --sm-row-size: 2vmin;
-    /* --sm-row-size was declared earlier, so we have access to that var here */
+    /* the size we want rows to grow to */
     --lg-row-size: calc((var(--max-h) - (var(--sm-row-size) * var(--rows-sm))) / var(--rows-lg));
     /* final step is manually setting which rows grow and which ones shrink */ /* rows 1 and 3 shrink, and row 2 grows */